-Designed as a mid-support insole for those that need support but don’t prefer maximum support, the Superfeet Berry insole features a narrower (but still deep) heel cup to support slimmer feet.
+Designed as a mid-support insole for those who need support but don’t prefer maximum support, the Superfeet Berry insole features a narrower (but still deep) heel cup to support slimmer feet.
 They’re made with closed-cell foam and organic odor-resisting material for durability and moisture control.

 The reinforced stabilizer cap helps the insoles keep their shape and position within your shoes.
-Some reviewers said the Superfeet Berry insoles fit perfectly for men or women.
+Some reviewers say the Superfeet Berry insoles fit perfectly for both men or women.
 Other reviewers didn’t realize that the Berry had a narrower profile, so they returned them for a wider insole.
 Superfeet Berry insoles are guaranteed for 12 months or 500 miles, whichever comes first.

 - Reinforced stabilizer cap

 - Guaranteed for 12 months or 500 miles